avanteijlingen/Tutorial-SB06/README.md

 ```
 git clone https://github.com/avanteijlingen/Tutorial-SB06
 ```
-Open Jupyter from the start menu and browse for the Machine Learning folder within Tutorial-SB06
+Open Jupyter from the start menu and navigate to the Machine Learning folder within Tutorial-SB06 (this will be in the folder in which you performed the git clone command)

 ![Alt text](Images/BrowserJupyter.PNG)